 Against this backdrop, in June 2012, Georgia Aquarium, Inc., submitted an application to NMFS for a MMPA permit to import 18 beluga whales captured from the Sea of Okhotsk, which would be divided up among several aquariums, including the three SeaWorld parks in Florida, Texas, and California, and the John G. Shedd Aquarium in Chicago.
 Georgia Aquarium’s business partner, Utrish Dolphinarium, Ltd.—a Russian company with a long and controversial record in the live captured of cetaceans—arranged for the capture of these beluga whales from the Sakhalin-Amur region of the Sea of Okhotsk in Russia.
 Other Russian companies are also involved in cetacean captures, including orca (killer whale) captures.
 In August 2013, after a rigorous review process during which NMFS received nearly 9,000 public comments, NMFS found that Georgia Aquarium’s permit application did not satisfy the MMPA’s statutory and regulatory criteria for several reasons.
 Most importantly, NMFS found that the proposed import could have a significant adverse impact on the Sakhalin-Amur beluga whale stock and potentially encourage the capture of additional belugas from this stock for the purpose of public display worldwide.
 NMFS also determined that five of the beluga whales proposed for import were likely nursing at the time they were captured, thus making their import illegal under the MMPA.

 On September 30, 2013, Georgia Aquarium filed a lawsuit in the US District Court for the Northern District of Georgia challenging the agency’s decision under the federal Administrative Procedure Act as contrary to the MMPA and its implementing regulations and as arbitrary and capricious.
 In January 2014, AWI, along with Whale and Dolphin Conservation, Cetacean Society International, and Earth Island Institute, sought to intervene in the case in support of NMFS so as to advance the conservation of beluga whales within the already depleted Sakhalin-Amur stock.
 On April 18, 2014, the court granted the organizations’ request for permissive intervention, finding that the organizations “were instrumental in informing [NMFS’s] determination to deny the permit.”
-Summary judgment briefing has concluded and a merits hearing will take place before Judge Totenberg on August 14, 2015.
+After summary judgment briefing ended, a merits hearing took place before Judge Amy Totenberg on August 14, 2015.